amartinrmit/pypadf/README.md

     conda install h5py -y
     conda install imageio -y

-## Worked example
+## Worked Example

+#### Create Output Directories
+To illustrate the pypadf package, we will run the scripts with provided config files in `./demo/configs`.
+These template config files save certain outputs to directories which we will now create.

+    mkdir ./demo/output
+    mkdir ./demo/output/diff
+    mkdir ./demo/output/mask
+    mkdir ./demo/output/corr

+Alternatively, the config files can be edited for an output directory of your choosing.

-#### Step 1: Simulate Diffraction Patterns
+#### Simulate Diffraction Patterns

-First step will be to simulate a some diffraction patterns.
-Parameters can be read from a config file.
+We will now simulate some diffraction patterns.
+Parameters are read from a config file.

     python diffract.py --config ./demo/configs/config_hex_diff.txt

-This will create 2 diffraction patterns and save them to `./demo/output/diff`.
+This will create 2 diffraction patterns and save them to the output directory `./demo/output/diff`.
 Any parameter in the config file can be overided on the commandline.
-To generate more patterns:
+To generate more patterns for the demonstration:

     python diffract.py --config ./demo/configs/config_hex_diff.txt --npatterns 1000